abrookins/OpenSearchResult/README.md

 - 'open_search_result_everywhere': Set to true to enable this plugin on all files not just Find Results panes.
 You can use this for saving and reopening your find results.

+## Installing

+### With Package Control

+The easiest way to install Open Search Result is via the [Package Control](http://wbond.net/sublime_packages/package_control) for Sublime Text.

+Once you install Package Control, restart Sublime Text and bring up the Command Palette with <kbd>Command</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> on OS X or <kbd>Control</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> on Linux/Windows.

+Select "Package Control: Install Package", wait while Package Control fetches the latest package list, then select "OpenSearchResult" when the list appears.
+The advantage of using this method is that Package Control will automatically keep the package up-to-date.

+### Without Package Control

+Download this package, unzip it and put it in your Sublime Text Packages directory, which can usually be found at ` ~/Library/Application Support/Sublime Text 2/Packages/`.

+Restart Sublime Text and you should be good to go.